Claiborne Walker: Naval career

 Walker was admitted to the United States Naval Academy in Annapolis on June 20, 1917, as a member of the Academy's class of 1920.
 Recognizable for his blonde hair, he was known as "C.J" or "Bright Eyes" among his peers.
 At the academy, he participated in both the fencing and rifle squad teams.

 In 1918, he was listed as one of the midshipmen taking part in a practice cruise on the USS Missouri (BB-11) as part of the Third Class of the US Naval Academy.
 In 1919, he took part in his final practice cruise as a First Class midshipman serving on the USS North Dakota (BB-29).
 Later that year, he formally began duties on the battleship USS Wisconsin (BB-9) based in Philadelphia as a machinist.

-On June 5, 1920, Walker officially became an ensign in the United States Navy.
+On June 5, 1920, Walker was commissioned as an ensign in the United States Navy.

 In 1920, the year of the Olympics, Walker was assigned to duty stations on the USS Reina Mercedes at the Naval Academy, and then to the Navy rifle team at Camp Perry.
 Later he was deployed to the Recruiting Station New York.
 He would formally graduate from the Naval Academy in the class of 1921.

 On June 5, 1923, Walker advanced to the rank of Lieutenant (junior grade).
 That year, Walker went into service on the USS Tennessee (BB-43).

 In 1924 and 1925, newly appointed Lieutenant Walker served duties on the USS Canopus (AS-9) and the destroyer as part of the Asiatic Fleet.
 In December 1926, Walker was nominated to rise to the rank of Lieutenant in the Navy, to come into effect on June 5, 1927.